10 Ways to Stop Bum Sweat on Chairs

 3. Invest in Back Support for your Chair

 If you’re like the vast majority of people, you have a desk chair that’s sitting at your desk.
 Do you ever feel like it never quite feels comfortable?
-That may be because your chair doesn’t have back support.
+That may be because your Chair doesn’t have back support.

-Back support can help make any seat more comfortable by providing lumbar support and adequately supporting your back.
+The back support can help make any seat more comfortable by providing lumbar support and adequately supporting your back.

 4. Make Sure you are Sitting up Straight